llevvt/DLBDSEDA02_Lev_Mordvinkov/README.md

 - Demonstrate a **complete NLP workflow** for text analytics;
 - Compare **topic modeling methods** (LSA vs LDA);
 - Provide **clean, modular, production-ready Python code**, which can be further used to
-- train custom models and reuse them in different contexts.
+- Train custom models and reuse them in different contexts.

 ---